waseemh/jekyll-now/_posts/2016-06-20-web-element-waits.md

 ---

 Selenium Webdriver 2.0 API comes with a set of utility classes for applying different wait conditions when locating DOM elements or when waiting for an event to happen in DOM.

 API provides WebDriverWait and ExpectedCondition classes with a built-in busy-wait-polling machnism, which can be customized via different parameters such as wait timeout, interval between polls and ignored exceptions.
 It also provides ExpectedConditions helper class which includes many ready-made wait conditions used commonly in WebDriver tests.
-For example:

 However, I had a scenario where I wanted to apply an expected condition on a WebElement instance, not on a WebDriver instance.
 Since WebElement is also a sub interface of SearchContext, it seemed abvious that API will support WebElement waits.
 But sadly, current implementation doesn't provide such support.

 Since WebDriverWait is based on a generic wait object FluentWait, implementing a WebElementWait should be straight forward.